Rental Assistance Demonstration (RAD)

 The HUD Exchange offers a number of resources on RAD, including resources, training, and technical assistance.

 - Resource Library.
-HUD is developing various RAD technical assistance tools and products, which will be posted here on the HUD Exchange.
-Notifications will be transmitted to owners, applicants and other stakeholders via the RADBlast listserv whenever a new tool or product becomes available.
-Current resources are available by using the “search resources” box at the top of the page.
-Simply enter “RAD” for a full list of abstracts.
+HUD is developing various RAD technical assistance tools and products, which are posted here on the HUD Exchange as they become available.
+Notifications will be transmitted to owners, applicants, and other stakeholders via the RADBlast listserv whenever a new tool or product becomes available.
+Current resources are easily accessible using this pre-filtered RAD search.

 HUD also provides various levels of RAD program information and other guidance under the following online sources: